Draylar/player-succ/README.md

 # Player Succ

-*Player Succ* is a slightly cursed Minecraft mod for 1.15.2 that allows Hoppers to take items out of player inventories.
+*Player Succ* is a slightly cursed Minecraft mod that allows Hoppers to take items out of player inventories.

 Requires the [Fabric Loader](https://fabricmc.net/) to use.
 Fabric API is not required.